blankcode/msipdelta2/README.md

 # Mail Services IP Delta<br>Change Log and Import Lists

-We can dig/nslookup DNS records fairly easily.
-Have you ever wished you know what the IPs for a sender were before now?
-This project keeps a running history of the IPs listed in the SPF text records for the services noted below.
+We can dig/nslookup DNS records fairly easily but, have you ever wished you knew what the IPs for a sender were before now?
+Or just want to automate adding the service IPs to a system easily?
+This project keeps a current list of the IPv4 and IPv6 addresses and keeps a running history of the IPs listed in the SPF text records for the services noted below.
+I've made the code public for review and even private deployment.

 ## Lists are in [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) format